AntonSheinin/FSConfig/README.md

-FSConfig
+###FSConfig
-This is a bottle based application for multiple stream config update for Flussonic Media Server
+a Bottle framework based application for multiple stream config update for Flussonic Media Server

-Installation
+##Installation
 You may use virtual env in a following way:

 python3 -m venv ~/venv/fsconfig